shawnsong/kubernetes-handbook/examples/ceph/ceph.md

     --namespace=kube-system
 ```

+The `ceph-secret` and `ceph-secret-kube` will be used by StorageClass.

 Make sure `parameters.monitors` points to the correct Ceph monitor's IP Address and port.
 If the firewall is enabled on Ceph monitor, make sure that rules are added so that the firewall does not block the inbound connections.
 For example, create a file called `ceph-mon.xml` under `/etc/firewalld/services` with the following content:

 ```shell
 <?xml version="1.0" encoding="utf-8"?>
 <service>